Using the Scratchpad to save and edit notes

 Where are my notes stored?

 Notes sync via the cloud.
-If you're offline, notes save locally and sync when you reconnect.
-Pasted images are stored in secure cloud storage and sync to all your signed-in devices.
+If you're offline, they save locally and sync when you reconnect.
+On desktop, pasted images are stored in secure cloud storage and sync to your other signed-in desktop devices.

 Can I format notes with markdown?